-10.1.
-Process for procedural motions
+10.1 Process for procedural motions

-- 10.1.1 A Councillor at a meeting of Council may, during the debate of a matter at the meeting, move, as a procedural motion, without the need for a seconder the following motions: - that the question/motion be now put; - that the motion items be voted on separately; - that the motion or amendment now before the meeting be adjourned; - that the meeting proceed to the next item of business; - that the motion/question lie on the table; - that the motion/question be taken from the table; - a point of order; - a motion of dissent against the Chairperson's decision; - that this report/document be tabled; - suspension of meeting procedures; - that the meeting stand adjourned.
+- 10.1.1 A Councillor at a meeting of Council may, during the debate of a matter at the meeting, move, as a procedural motion, without the need for a seconder the following motions:

+- that the question/motion be now put;

+- that the motion or amendment now before the meeting be adjourned;

+- that the meeting proceed to the next item of business;

+- that the motion/question lie on the table;

+- that the motion/question be taken from the table;

+- a point of order;

+- a motion of dissent against the Chairpersons decision;

+- that this report/document be tabled;

+- suspension of standing orders;

+- that the meeting stand adjourned.

-10.2.
-That the motion be put
+10.2 That the motion be put

-- 10.2.1 A procedural motion, "that the motion be put", may be moved in order to bring on the finalisation of a motion. - 10.2.2 A Councillor may move that a motion or an amendment be now put: - if the mover of the motion or amendment has spoken in favour of it and no Councillor expresses an intention to speak against it; or - if at least two Councillors have spoken in favour of the motion or amendment and at least two Councillors have spoken against it. - 10.2.3 Where such a procedural motion is carried, the Chairperson must immediately put the motion, or amendment to that motion under consideration.

-10.2.4 Where such procedural motion is lost, debate on the motion or amendment to that motion shall continue.

-10.3.
-That the motion items be voted on separately
+10.2.1 A procedural motion, "that the motion be put", may be moved in order to bring on the finalisation of a motion.

+- 10.2.2 A Councillor may move that a motion or an amendment be now put: - if the mover of the motion or amendment has spoken in favour of it and no Councillor expresses an intention to speak against it; or - if at least two Councillors have spoken in favour of the motion or amendment and at least two Councillors have spoken against it. - 10.2.3 Where such a procedural motion is carried, the Chairperson must immediately put the motion, or amendment to that motion under consideration. - 10.2.4 Where such procedural motion is lost, debate on the motion or amendment to that motion shall continue. - 10.3 That the debate on the motion or amendment be adjourned - 10.3.1 The procedural motion, "that the debate on the motion or amendment be adjourned", will specify a time or date, to which the debate will be adjourned.